texas-egads/EGaDS-OpenGL-StarterKit/README.md

 }
 ```

-Now we can run our first window!
+Let's run our first window!
 If you have really good eyes, you might notice a window pop up for just a fraction of a second and immediately disappear!
 This is expected, so don't worry!

 The reason this happens is because as soon as the window is created.
 We destroy it and terminate the program.
 This is why we will need a loop to keep our window open and running!